samsungexynos9810/device_samsung_starlte-V2/README.md

-# Device Tree for the Xperia 1 III
+# Device Tree for the S9

-The Xperia 1 III (Codenamed "pdx215") is a flagship smartphone from Sony released in August 2021.
+S9 (Codenamed "starlte") is a flagship smartphone from Samsung released in March 2018.

 ## Device Specifications